Take It on the Run

 "Take It on the Run" is a song by American rock band REO Speedwagon off the band's ninth studio album Hi Infidelity (1980).
 The song was written by lead guitarist Gary Richrath.
-"Take It on the Run" was the follow-up single behind the group's number-one hit, "Keep on Loving You".
+"Take It on the Run" was the follow-up single behind the group's number-one hit, "Keep On Loving You".
 The single went gold on April 17, 1989.
 "Take It on the Run" has appeared on dozens of "various artists" compilation albums, as well as several REO Speedwagon greatest-hits albums.
 The 2017 song "Messin' Around" by Pitbull featuring Enrique Iglesias interpolates "Take It on the Run".

 Background

+The lyrics are sung by someone who suspects his partner of being unfaithful.
+While the singer claims "I don't believe it, not for a minute," he also says if it's true "then I don't want you around."